jasonkuhrt/template-typescript-lib/README.md

 #### [Yarn 2](https://classic.yarnpkg.com/lang/en/) for package management

 1. Painless/familiar workflow via `node_modules` for `nodeLinker`
+1. Using [Corepack](https://nodejs.org/api/corepack.html#enabling-the-feature).
+This means the Yarn specified in `package.json` will be used.
+And note this is a Yarn binary shipped with Node now.
+In a future version of Node you will not need to even opt-in into Corepack.
+Make sure you've done `corepack enable` at least once.
 1. Plugins:
     1.  [`plugin-outdated`](https://github.com/mskelton/yarn-plugin-outdated) Bring back `outdated` command from Yarn 1.
     1.  [`plugin-typescript`](https://github.com/yarnpkg/berry/tree/master/packages/plugin-typescript) for painless `@types` consumptions (e.g. You probably forget how to pull down `@types` packages for already-scoped npm packages, doesn't matter now).